-Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion and Mavericks.
+Bingo Match for Mac is compatible with Snow Leopard, Lion, Mountain Lion, Mavericks, and Yosemite.

 Bingo Match for Windows is compatible with Win 7 and Win 8.

-Mac Version 1.2.0 is compiled for 32 bit Cocoa.
+Mac Version 1.3.0 is compatible with Yosemite's default security.
 Windows Version 1.1.0 uses an installer and is compatible with Win 7 and Win 8.

 Click here to see Bingo Caller Pro, a full featured version for Macintosh (OS 10.6 or later) and Windows (Win 7 and Win 8).